utlibraries/ai-music-metadata-project/README.md

 - **Other Potential Matches**: Alternative OCLC numbers that might be matches
 - **Track Verification Results**: Analysis of track listing similarity between metadata and OCLC record
 - **Year Verification Results**: Analysis of publication year similarity between metadata and OCLC record
+- **Match Held at IXA?**: States whether or not the match is held at our library (Y/N)
+- **Potential Matches at IXA?**: States whether or not potential matches listed are held at our library (Y/N)
+2. Excel file for Step 5: review spreadsheet that includes the barcodes, OCLC matches, confidence score, other potential matches, and formatted OCLC bibliographic information for the OCLC matches.
+3. A log of the OpenAI API usage for Step 1.
+4. A log of the API usage for Step 3.

 ## Contact
 For any questions, please reach out to: